status-im/crvc/README.md

 ### Features

-- TODO
+- Smart Contract Managed Git Repository
+- Source and Binaries are Stored on Swarm/IPFS
+- A set of Cryptoeconomic Games

 ### Who is it for?

-CRVC is for developers that cannot rely on access control lists (and therefore trust and unique identities) to manage their software repositories.
+CRVC is for developers that cannot rely on access control lists (and therefore trust and unique identities) to manage their software repositories and binary releases.

 ### What CRVC isn't